 6. Make it adaptable based on your audience.

 “The potential readers of a business plan are a varied bunch, ranging from bankers and venture capitalists to employees,” states Entrepreneur.
 “Although this is a diverse group, it is a finite one.
 And each type of reader does have certain typical interests.
-If you know these interests up front, you can be sure to take them into account when preparing a plan for that particular audience.”
+If you know these interests up-front, you can be sure to take them into account when preparing a plan for that particular audience.”

 7. Explain why you care.

 When I started my payments company, I set out to conquer the world.
-I wanted to change the way payments were made and make it easier for anyone, anywhere in the world to pay anyone with little to no fees.
+I wanted to change the way payments were made and make it easier for anyone, anywhere in the world to pay anyone with few to no fees.
 I explained why I wanted to build this.
 My passion shows through everything I do.